 Inter-menstrual bleeding is commonly caused by STIs and cervical changes so if you're experiencing it, your GP should offer you an STI screening.

 Plus, you should make sure your pap smear tests are up to date, so you can identify any irregularities.

 That means that it’s important to speak with your doctor or GP if you experience:

 - Severe headaches

 - Swelling in the limbs, particularly your legs

 - Severe chest pain or shortness of breath

 - Eye problems, such as vision loss or blurring

-However, make sure to keep track of any irregular bleeding or side effects you experience.
-Make sure to speak with your GP if you encounter heavy bleeding for prolonged periods of time to ensure you find the right contraceptive for your body and lifestyle.
+Make sure, as well, to keep track of any irregular bleeding or side effects you experience, and speak with your GP if you encounter heavy bleeding for prolonged periods of time to ensure you find the right contraceptive for your body and lifestyle.